-MTH 0501 PRECALCULUS (ALG) CO-REQUISITE LAB Prerequisite: None
+MTH 0501 PRECALCULUS (ALG) CO-REQUISITE LAB

 This is a lab course designed to replace MTH 0404 for select students.
 In order to be enrolled in this course, students should be in the upper quartile of placement into MTH 0404.
 These students will take MTH 0501 INSTEAD of MTH 0404.
 The course will reinforce the concepts of Algebra covered in College Algebra.
 Credit: One semester hour.

+credit.
+One semester nour.

 MTH 1112 MATH FOR MEDS

 Offered in Fall intersession, Math for Meds is a course designed to provide the student with a beginning level of understanding of math as it relates to the health field.
 Students will review basic math skills and learn how to apply this basic knowledge to medication dosage calculations.
 Specific areas covered include basic units of measurements, abbreviations, equivalencies, apothecary, household, metric conversions, pediatric dosage calculations, and calculation by weight, and intravenous dosage therapy.
 The student will have the opportunity to learn and practice math skills necessary for dosage calculation and administration.
+Credit: Two semester hours.